jameslegg/sabnzbd/README.md

       name "Base",
       description "All of your systems are belong to me", "run_list": [
-        "recipe[timezone]"
+        "recipe[sabnzbd]"
       ]
     }

-Whatever node['timezone'] looks like will be configured on the node.
-Make sure to use what 'dpkg' considers correct, meaning you want 'Etc/UTC' rather than just 'UTC' otherwise chef-client will update it every time you converge.
+Whatever node['sabnzbd']['gitref'] looks like will be installed on the node.
+This should be the latest stable release.
+If you want to track the 'develop' branch, or even a specific tag, then you can substitute that in and achieve the desired effect.

 ### Removal

-If for some reason you want to stop using the 'timezone' recipe, just remove it.
+If for some reason you want to stop using the 'sabnzbd' recipe, then use recipe[sabnzbd::purge].
-Any changes it made on your behalf will not be reversed, but it will stop managing system timezone.
+Any changes the recipe made will be removed from your system, then you can remove from run_list.

 ## License and Author